TrshPuppy/obsidian-notes/OSCP/tunneling/DNS-tunneling.md

 ### `dnsmasq`
 [_Dnsmasq_](https://thekelleys.org.uk/dnsmasq/doc.html) is a tool which we can use to setup a DNS server pretty easily using only a few configuration files.
 The conf files are usually stored in `~/dns_tunneling`.

-To see how the DNS traffic flows b/w the two servers, we need to us `dnsmasq` on `FELINE` to make ig a functional DNS server.
+To see how the DNS traffic flows b/w the two servers, we need to us `dnsmasq` on `FELINE` to make it a functional DNS server.
 We can use the `dnsmasq.conf` configuration file for this:
 ```bash
 kali@felineauthority:~$ cd dns_tunneling